fChristenson/My-life-as-a-programmer/README.md

 ## Pending questions

+> I want to become a great developer but I have no one to help me.
+How can I do it on my own?

+> How do you know when you actually understand a programming language?

 ## Pending tutorials

 > @Fredrik Christenson Can you make a video on CSP and why is it important?